-- CreativeLive – CreativeLive brings the world’s greatest experts directly to you, live.
+- CreativeLive – CreativeLive brings the world’s greatest experts directly to you.
 They feature online workshops in photography, video, design, business, audio, music, crafting, and software training.

-- Phlearn – Beside photography tutorials, Phlearn is one of the best places to learn Photoshop and Lightroom, which are great tools in creating amazing images.
+- Phlearn – Besides photography tutorials, Phlearn is one of the best places to learn Photoshop and Lightroom, which are great tools for creating amazing images.

 To approach all these exercises with ambition and passion, you need to know first that this is easily accomplished if you have the motivation.
 If you lack the motivation to put aside some extra time to learn a new skill, there are so many great books today that can help you see the bigger picture and teach you a few mindset tips on changing your perspective and knowing that all can be accomplished if you put passion into it.
 One of the non-photography-related books that Pierre Lambert(an engineer who became a professional photographer in less than a year!) recommends is the book called The Magic of Thinking Big.
 You can also check out a new book by Chase Jarvis(photographer and founder of Creative Live) about the habits that help him succeed in life and career, called Creative Calling.